Mohamedrahal99/Mohamedrahal99/README.md

 ## 🚀 About Me

-I am a PhD candidate and Research Engineer working at the forefront of the **cloud-edge continuum**, focusing on the design and optimization of **serverless architectures for edge computing environments**.
+I am a PhD candidate and Research Engineer working at the forefront of the **cloud-edge continuum**, focusing on the design and optimization of **serverless architectures for edge computing environments**, with a particular emphasis on **stateful serverless systems**.

-My work bridges the gap between centralized cloud systems and distributed edge infrastructures to enable **low-latency, scalable, and intelligent computing systems**.
+My work bridges the gap between centralized cloud systems and distributed edge infrastructures to enable **low-latency, scalable, and intelligent computing systems**, leveraging **stateful, persistent, and adaptive components** across dynamic environments.

 ---